Best AI for Image Analysis (July 2026): Vision Models Ranked by Cost and Accuracy

 Best: Gemini 3 Flash ($0.075/$0.30)

 Generating alt text for websites or describing product photos doesn't need frontier quality.
 Flash handles this at scale for almost nothing.
+We processed 500 product images for a jewelry client and the descriptions were accurate enough for catalog use with light editing.

 Document Scanning and Invoice Processing